The Strengths Book: Discover How to be Fulfilled in Your Work and in Life by Sally Bibb

 I like the way this book has been written because it has been put together like a blog post.
 And what I mean by that is that the paragraphs have been broken up so that they contain no more than 2-3 sentences.

 If you do any type of content marketing, you will be advised to write in this way when you blog post because it’s very inviting for the reader.
-Whereas when you pick up a standard book, each line is usually filled with text and this can be quite overwhelming.
+Whereas when you pick up a standard book, each page is usually filled with text and this can be quite overwhelming.

 Who is this book best suited for